francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

     docker network create todo-app
     ```

 2. Start a MySQL container and attach it to the network.
-We're also going to define a few environment variables that the database will use to initialize the database (see the "Environment Variables" section in the MySQL Docker Hub listing).
+You're also going to define a few environment variables that the database will use to initialize the database (see the "Environment Variables" section in the MySQL Docker Hub listing).

     ```sh
     docker run -d \